melbhz/netlogo-hpc/workflow/README.md

     nano netlogo-headless-10g.sh
     ```

-    After editing, press Ctrl + X to exit, type Y to save changes, then press Enter to overwrite file.
+    After editing, press Ctrl + X to exit, type Y to save changes, then press Enter to overwrite the file.

 5. NetLogo extensions

-    If your model requires an extension which is not a default extention of NetLogo software, the extension should be copied to the same folder of the NetLogo model or can be placed in the extension’s folder in the NetLogo extensions directory.
+    If your model requires an extension which is not a default extension of NetLogo software, the extension should be copied to the same folder of the NetLogo model or can be placed in the extensions folder in the NetLogo extensions directory.
 Refer [here](https://ccl.northwestern.edu/netlogo/docs/extensions.html) for where to find extensions.

     For example, we can copy `rngs` folder from `C:\Program Files\NetLogo 6.2.0\app\extensions\.bundled\rngs` on our laptop to `/data/gpfs/projects/punim1439/workflow/netlogo_hpc/NetLogo 6.2.0/app/extensions/.bundled/rngs` on HPC.